Synternet/osmosis-publisher/README.md

 ## Indexing Liquidity Pool Historical data

 Osmosis publisher has liquidity pool data indexer implemented.
 For it to work there needs to be a database configured and a price subscriber created on the Data Layer Developer Portal.
+Below are the default values:

 ```bash
 OSMOSIS_POOLS=1,1077,1223,678,1251,1265,1133,1220,1247,1135,1221,1248